bukankalengkaleng/laravel-packages/README.EN.md

 ## Contributing

-Am I missing a good packages?
+Am I missing other good packages?

 1. Send PR
-1. Please do not take it personal if your PR rejected
+1. Please do not take it personal if your PR got rejected

 ## Changelog

-To see notable changes about this package go to see [this file](https://github.com/bukankalengkaleng/laravel-packages/blob/master/CHANGELOG.md).
+To see notable changes on this package go to [the Changelog file](https://github.com/bukankalengkaleng/laravel-packages/blob/master/CHANGELOG.md).

 ## License

 The MIT License (MIT).
-Please see [License File](https://github.com/bukankalengkaleng/laravel-packages/blob/master/LICENSE) for more information.
+Please see [License file](https://github.com/bukankalengkaleng/laravel-packages/blob/master/LICENSE) for more information.